 It’s not just for chickens!
 Coons like it, rats and mice like it, birds like it.
 How do I know?
 Well, my children when they were younger (they’re mostlybetter now) used to drop it when feeding the chickens.
 They’d loose the scoop, grab something else to make do and make a mess.
 We store the food (Chicken, Rabbit, Dog) in trash cans but we wouldn’t leave the lids on them, we wouldn’t put the bag of feed in them and when the food fell around the base it wasn’t easy to clean up.
 Maybe you know what I’m talking about?
+I just love creating new appliances for my home, but when I need new ones then I really have to get the best deals and inform myself on what I’m buying first, like this article on buying a dryer and other items.

 A feedbag, left open for anything to get into it.
 At least the scoop was there this time.